neerajasridhar1992/helloworldflask/Monitoring.md

 #### **Infrastructure Metrics:**
   These metrics can further be utilized to automatically scale the deployment when under heavy load.
 ##### CPU Usage:
-  - Metric: container/cpu/usage_time
+  - Metric: container/cpu/usage_time and pod/cpu/usage_time
   - High CPU usage usually indicates that the application is under heavy load.
   - By monitoring this metric, we can ensure that your application has enough CPU resources to handle requests efficiently.
   - Also, a HPA can be put in place to scale the deployment based on CPU load.

 ##### Memory Usage:
-  - Metric: container/memory/usage
+  - Metric: container/memory/usage and pod/memory/usage
   - Monitoring memory usage helps us detect memory leaks or resource exhaustion.
   - High memory usage may lead to application crashes or degraded performance.
   - Similar to the CPU based Scaling, we can instrument our HPA to scale the deployment based on memory.

 ##### Pod Status:
-  - Metric: kubernetes/pod/condition
-  - This helps us to keep track of pod conditions such as Ready, Scheduled, and Restarted helps ensure that all pods are running as expected and can handle incoming requests.
+  - I am talking about the pod status while the deployment gets created, and even in general.
+Kubectl get po gives info about the pod. kubectl descrive pod gives comprehensive info as well.
+Similar options on Google Cloud monitoring exist as well.

 ##### Network Traffic:
   - Metric: container/network/received_bytes_count and container/network/sent_bytes_count